Our Italy Road trip Itinerary – Self drive in Italy

 More on Capri and things to do here: Things to do in Capri

 After a refreshing day in Capri, we were back on the road.
 How eager were we to drive in this piece of land!
 We took it easy while driving the Amalfi Coast by not rushing it.
 We rolled down the windows and breathed the fresh air of Amalfi Coast – sinking it all into the skin.
 The warm air rising from the sea blends with the fragrance of flowers slopped in every corner together with the scent of Citrus which grows here in abundance.
 Roads that snake all the way along the plunging coastline coupled with stunning views makes Amalfi Coast one of the scenic routes to drive in the world!

-The drive from Alberobello to Bari was all along Italy’s south coastline.
+The drive from Alberobello to Bari was all along Italy’s southern coastline.
 The main reason for us to drive to Bari was to return our rental car which we hired in Rome.
 That said, DON’T be fooled into thinking that our Italian road trip is over!

 Back to Italy again for yet another road trip!

 We returned the car in Bari and took an overnight ferry to Croatia.
 Read about our experience in Jadrolinija ferry from Bari to Dubrovnik in this article here.
 We explored Croatia, Bosnia and Herzegovina, Montenegro and Slovenia.
 We returned to Italy through Slovenia via road and settled down in Venice for the day!